Advent of Code 2015 - Day 7 - Some Assembly Required

 };

-Based on the currently supplied wire identifier we provide a base-case of asserting that if the string value is an number that we simply return the integer equivalent.
-All instructions laid out will eventually hit this base-case, ensuring that the recursion will stop and the callstack tails can be evaluated.
-Upon experimentation with this apppoach I noticed that performance was a big issue when attempting to run this on the actual input instruction booklet.
-Upon review, due to naively recursing over all instructions, there was the case that seen instructions would be required to be re-evaluated down many different branches.
-To resolve this I employed a small generic memoization function which wrapped the closure and opaquely provided a caching mechanism for subsequent calls to the same resolved wire signal.
+Based on the currently supplied wire identifier, we provide a base case asserting that if the string value is a number, we simply return the integer equivalent.
+All instructions laid out will eventually hit this base case, ensuring that the recursion will stop and the call stack tails can be evaluated.
+Upon experimenting with this approach, I noticed that performance was a significant issue when attempting to run this on the actual input instruction booklet.
+Due to naively recursing over all instructions, previously evaluated instructions would be unnecessarily recalculated multiple times down different branches.
+To resolve this, I employed a small generic memoization function, which wrapped the closure and opaquely provided a caching mechanism for subsequent calls to the same resolved wire signal.

 const part1 = (input: string): number =>